Special offer

 What is HR management?

-HR management is the practice of recruiting, hiring, deploying and managing employees.
-People who work in the HR management department work to create put into effect and oversee policies and procedures within an organization.
+HR management is the practice of recruiting, hiring, deploying, and managing employees.
+People who work in the HR management department work to create, put into effect, and oversee policies and procedures within an organization.

 Why HR management is important

-Other ways in which HR management has a role in both employee and company relations are:
+The ways in which HR management has a role in both employee and company relations are:

-• Recruit and hire top talent
+• Recruiting and hiring talent

 • Training and development of current employees

-• Helps plan team-building activities
+• Helping plan team-building activities

 Related: Guide to Efficient Recruitment Process for Small Businesses